Monthly Survey Notes Gains in Construction and Real Estate

 Business Contact Surveys: Construction and Real Estate

-Southeast homebuilders and residential brokers continued to report that sales increased on a year-over-year basis in April.
-Eighty percent of brokers reported sales gains, while 55 percent of builders reported that sales were up compared with a year earlier.
+Southeast homebuilders and residential brokers report that sales continued to increase on a year-over-year basis in May.
+Seventy percent of brokers reported sales gains, and 54 percent of builders reported that sales were up compared with a year earlier.

 Both builders and brokers indicated that home inventories continued to decline on a year-over-year basis.
-Most builders reported that new home inventories were unchanged from March to April.
-Most brokers indicated that home inventories were flat to down.
+Most builders and brokers reported that new home inventories were flat to down from April to May.